 The technology center recognizes that the legal aspects and consequences of medical marijuana are new and possibly subject to change.
-These legal aspects and consequences of medical marijuana effect many areas of KTC's current policies regarding employees, students, parents, and individuals on KTC property or attending KTC events.
-KTC will continue to enforce its current adopted policies.
-As the need arises with changes in state and/or federal law, KTC will consider and/or examine policies in order to assess whether revisions, if any, may be needed in order to comply with state and federal law.
+These legal aspects and consequences of medical marijuana affect many areas of Kiamichi Tech's current policies regarding employees, students, parents, and individuals on Kiamichi Tech property or attending Kiamichi Tech events.
+Kiamichi Tech will continue to enforce its current adopted policies.
+As the need arises with changes in state and/or federal law, Kiamichi Tech will consider and/or examine policies in order to assess whether revisions, if any, may be needed in order to comply with state and federal law.